Square Chapel Arts Centre

 - Parking by Orangebox young people’s centre (£1.00 an hour and up to £8.00 for 10 hours.

-Accessible parking: We currently have two spaces than can be booked via our Box Office on a first come first served basis.
+Accessible parking: We currently have four spaces than can be booked via our Box Office on a first come first served basis.
 Tel: 01422 349 422.

 Please call us on 01422 353 073 if you need further advice about accessible parking and other general parking options.